hawslc/english-language/README.md

 <br>
 Random word: picks a random word from the selected dictionary.
 <br>
-Word searcher: searches for words that start with a specific character sequence and an (optional) specified.
+Word searcher: searches for words that start with a specific character sequence and an (optional) specified length.